Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-level-agreements.md

 * Reorder the rules in the list by using the up and down arrows which will be visible once more than one Rule has been configured against the Service.
 * If no rules are matched, then No Service Level Agreement will be used or invoked on the request.
 * If no rules have been configured, the first Service Level Agreement in the list of Service Level Agreements linked to the Service will be used.

-### Editing and Deleting Rules
-* Click on the Rule in the list you wish to edit or delete.
-* Add, Amend or Remove Conditions of the Rule and Click Save to apply the edit
-* Click Delete to Delete the Rule from the Service